-When the evolved circuits were tested in increasingly more noisy environments, a clear trend showed increased robustness for circuits evolved with higher messiness $(m_e)$ .
-This trend is shown in Figure 8.
-The graph shows the deviation of the fitness to the average fitness over all evolved circuits, when exposed to increasing noise in the environment.
+When the evolved circuits were tested in increasingly more noisy environments, a clear trend showed increased robustness for circuits evolved with higher messiness (m_e) .
+This trend is shown in figure 7.
+The graph shows the deviation from the average fitness over all evolved circuits, when exposed to increasing noise in the environment.

-Figure 8: Average fitness when exposed to more noisy environments.
+Fig. 7.
+Average fitness when exposed to more noisy environments